-In 2021 and 2022, the Branch engaged an external independent and qualified appraiser to determine the fair value of the land and buildings.
+In 2022 and 2023, the Branch engaged an external independent and qualified appraiser to determine the fair value of the land and buildings.
 The valuation techniques and valuation process of land and buildings are disclosed in Note 4.4.

-If the land and buildings are stated under the cost model, as at 31 December 2022, the carrying value would be Baht 53 million and Baht 54 million, respectively).
+If the land and buildings are stated under the cost model, as at 31 December 2023, the carrying value would be Baht 53 million and Baht 51 million, respectively (31 December 2022: Baht 53 million and Baht 54 million, respectively).